jsonmaur/phoenix-svg/README.md

 end
 ```

-The recommended way to install into your Phoenix application is to create a component file at `lib/myapp_web/components/svg.ex` (replacing `myapp` with the name of your app):
+The recommended way to install into your Phoenix application is to create a file at `lib/myapp_web/svg.ex` (replacing `myapp` with the name of your app):

 ```elixir
 defmodule MyAppWeb.SVG do